- The Question: How can we save money when booking a popular cruise?

 Sometimes you can save money by letting the cruise companies assign your rooms when it gets close to the sail date instead of you choosing them in advance.

 The rooms will be in whatever class you book so you can’t get stuck with anything terrible.
-And once in a while you can even land a free upgrade.
+And once in a while you can even land a free upgrade if all the rooms in the less expensic class book up.
 Just make sure that they can honor any requirements you have for adjoining or adjacent rooms if you choose this option.

 It can’t hurt to check for deals on sites like Cruise Critic, Cruise Direct, Cruise Compete and Cruise Plum.
 One of my cruise savvy travel writer friends likes VacationsToGo, but you have to register with the site to see the deals.
 Of course, for a new, in-demand ship prices you’re not going to find huge bargains.
-Prices could be more or less the same as what the cruise company is listing — unless you wait until the very last minute, which isn’t practical when you are dealing with school and activity schedules.
+Prices could be more or less the same as what the cruise company is listing — unless you wait until the very last minute, which isn’t practical when you are dealing with school and activity schedules or trying to book a newer ship.

 You don’t say how old the babies are.
 Keep in in mind that Royal Caribbean’s age policy does not allow infants younger than 6 months to sail on any ship.
 Babies need to be 12 months on cruises that have three or more consecutive days at sea.
 Port days at Perfect Day at CocoCay in the Bahamas are considered at-sea days for this policy.
 The company also requires there be someone 21 years or older in every state room unless the state rooms are connecting.